-The following are different types of DPC and its thickness used in construction,
+The following are different types of DPC and their thickness used in construction,

 1. Damp Proof Course Injection

-This system of Damp Proof Course involves fluid or liquid being injected into the wall to stop the damp from the ground rising above the damp proof course acting as a water-repelling layer.
+This system of Damp Proof Course involves fluid or liquid being injected into the wall to stop the dampness from the ground from rising above the damp proof course acting as a water-repelling layer.
 This is generally also known as a chemical damp proof course injection.

 The fluid used for injecting involved in the system is injected in holes that are drilled into the wall at least 150mm above the external ground level.

 This method of damp proofing is similar to the Damp Proof Course Injection but instead of fluid, cream, or liquid being used a chemical-enhanced here mortar is used for damp proofing material and caulked into the holes drilled in the wall.

 It is applicable where the construction of the wall may be of random rubble and the structure is very prone to having voids within the structure.

 Here mortar acts as filler which fills the hole in the masonry, from which chemical is drawn into the wall structure in order to block the rising damp.
 It has a minimum thickness of 3 mm.

 Electro Osmotic Damp Proof Course is used where chemicals are not appropriate or the client requests a non-chemical damp proof course alternative.

 In this method, copper and titanium wiring are used to install a small electric charge into the wall which results in reversing the polarity of the capillary in the wall hence pulling the rising damp way below the level of the new damp course.